IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 **Figure 3.71.4.2.1-1 0 Example Access Token Response**

 ##### 3.71.4.2.2 JSON Web Token Option
 The OAuth2 specifications does not indicate the structure of the access token.
-Actors conforming to the JSON Web Token Option SHALL support access tokens formatted as signed JWT Tokens.
+Actors conforming to the JSON Web Token Option shall  support access tokens formatted as signed JWT Tokens.

-JWT token SHALL be signed as specified in JSON Web Signature [RFC 7515].
-If signed, the JWS Compact Serialization (base64 encoded, with single signature or MACed) SHALL be used as described in [RFC 7515, Section 7.1].
+JWT token shall  be signed as specified in JSON Web Signature [RFC 7515].
+If signed, the JWS Compact Serialization (base64 encoded, with single signature or MACed) shall  be used as described in [RFC 7515, Section 7.1].

-Any actor MAY support the JWE (unsigned but encrypted) alternative of the JWT token.
+Any actor may support the JWE (unsigned but encrypted) alternative of the JWT token.

-Of the signature of JWT algorithms specified in the JSON Web Algorithms [RFC 7518], the following algorithm SHALL be supported:
+Of the signature of JWT algorithms specified in the JSON Web Algorithms [RFC 7518], the following algorithm shall  be supported:
 - *HS256*: HMAC using SHA-256 hash algorithm.
 - *RS256*: RSA using SHA-256 hash algorithm.

 Other algorithms such as:
 - *ES256*: ECDSA using P-256 curve and the SHA-256 hash algorithm ("ES256") are RECOMMENDED.
-Other algorithms MAY be supported except the "NONE" that MUST NOT be used.
+Other algorithms may be supported except the "NONE" that MUST NOT be used.

-*Note:* It is RECOMMENDED to use asymmetric (public-key based, e.g., RS256) methods for signing access token.
+*Note:* It is recommended to use asymmetric (public-key based, e.g., RS256) methods for signing access token.
 When asymmetric methods are used, Resource Server do not need to store sensitive symmetric keys, making these methods more robust against malicious attacks.

 In the JSON Web Token option the access token is defined as JSON object with the following attributes: